Vid-Freeze: Protecting Images from Malicious Image-to-Video Generation via Temporal Freezing: Abstract

 \section{Abstract}

-The rapid progress of image-to-video (I2V) generation models has introduced significant risks, enabling video synthesis from static images and facilitating deceptive or malicious content creation.
-While prior defenses such as I2VGuard attempt to immunize images, effective and principled protection to block motion remains underexplored.
-In this work, we introduce Vid-Freeze -- a novel attention-suppressing adversarial attack that adds carefully crafted adversarial perturbations to images.
-Our method explicitly targets the attention mechanism of I2V models, completely disrupting motion synthesis while preserving semantic fidelity of the input image.
-The resulting immunized images generate stand-still or near-static videos, effectively blocking malicious content creation.
-Our experiments demonstrate the impressive protection provided by the proposed approach, highlighting the importance of attention attacks as a promising direction for robust and proactive defenses against misuse of I2V generation models.
+The rapid progress of image-to-video (I2V) generation models has introduced significant risks by enabling deceptive or malicious video synthesis from a single image.
+Prior defenses such as I2VGuard attempt to immunize images by inducing spatio-temporal degradation, which does not necessarily provide meaningful protection, since residual motion can still convey malicious intent.
+In this work, we introduce Vid-Freeze -- a novel adversarial defense that adds imperceptible perturbations to enforce temporal freezing in generated videos.
+Our method explicitly targets attention dynamics in I2V models to suppress motion synthesis.
+As a result, immunized images produce standstill or near-static videos, effectively blocking malicious content generation.
+Experiments demonstrate strong protection across models and support temporal freezing as a promising direction for proactive and meaningful defense against I2V misuse.